Mod8124/LugarAccesible/README.md

 **This Version** is mine if you want to see the real version you can check the original repo [devathon-frontend](https://github.com/joserangel25/devathon-frontend)

 The project involves the development of a web platform focused on accessibility, which allows people with reduced mobility to obtain information about the accessibility of public and private spaces based on their location.
 Third-party APIs will be used to gather geolocation information and accessibility details from various places.
-The platform will have a frontend for the visualization and exploration of accessibility data, and a backend for data processing and communication with the geolocation and accessibility APIs.

 ## 📋 Features